lemon-sh/spotk/README.md

 # spotk

-minimal tool for retrieving detailed track info from Spotify
+minimal tool for retrieving audio features from Spotify